 The Lang Stane may have originally been part of a stone circle.
 The carved base is consistent with this idea, that anchor shape being common in the stones of Aberdeenshire recumbent circles (see a photo of an uprooted one in this post about the circle on Aikey Brae here).
 It is also thought to have been used as a boundary marker along with another old and mysterious stone, the Crabstane.
 Both stones may have borne stony witness to the 1571 Battle of Craibstone between Clans Forbes and Gordon.

-Who carved the words onto it, or when, I don’t know.
+Who carved the words on it, or when, I don’t know.
 But it was very naughty.
-There is also a faint six pointed star just below the text, which is interesting but still desecration.
+There is also a faint six-pointed star just below the text, which is interesting but still desecration.

 The opening scene of FIREFLIES AND CHOCOLATE takes place in a stone circle, the story then travelling the old cobbled streets of Aberdeen before leaving Scotland’s shores.